python/cpython/Doc/library/pathlib.rst

                       preserve_metadata=False, dirs_exist_ok=False, \
                       ignore=None, on_error=None)

-   Recursively copy this file or directory tree to the given destination.
+   Copy this file or directory tree to the given *target*.
+If both paths are existing files, the target file will be replaced.

    If a symlink is encountered and *follow_symlinks* is true (the default), the symlink's target is copied.
 Otherwise, the symlink is recreated at the